praveenjuge/kutty/docs/content/articles/upgrade-guide-to-tailwindcss2.md

 Go to [Tailwind Upgrade Guide](https://tailwindcss.com/docs/upgrading-to-v2) and make sure you upgrade to the latest version.

-TailwindCSS has changed the color palette which I used here with one change, I replaced `coolGray` with `blueGray` so that it looks better.
+TailwindCSS has changed the main color palette which is used in kutty with one change, I replaced `coolGray` with `blueGray` because it looks better.

 ## Upgrade Kutty Version